nullset-main/GeoBlocker/README.md

 - If a channel does not set a `country`, you can now enable the option "Block channels that do not set a country" in Options to block those channels as well.

+- The extension now also blocks YouTube playlists (and playlist thumbnails) whose owning channel is in a blocked country.
+Playlist pages and playlist links are detected and evaluated via the YouTube Data API.

 Notes & limitations

 - This implementation uses the channel `snippet.country` field.
 Many channels don't set a country, so not all videos will be identified.